Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Kiribati and from Mumbai.
+I'm losing my edge to the kids from Kiribati and from Manila.

 But I was there.